maevadevs/Rust-Developer-Foundation/02.Project-Guessing-Game/readme.md

   - **Note that the original data type is gone past this point**
 - **`guess.trim().parse()`**
   - `trim()` eliminates any whitespace at the beginning and end of the string
-    - User press `Enter` when submitting the guess
+    - User presses `Enter` when submitting the guess
     - This creates a `\n` in the user input
     - We need to remove the extra `\n` before converting to `u32`
 - **When comparing `guess` and `secret_num`, Rust will infer that `secret_num` should be a `u32` as well**